What are the Child Safe Standards?

 In 2016, the Victorian Government introduced the Child Safe Standards (the standards).
 The standards are compulsory for all organisations that provide services or facilities to children and are designed to assist organisations to prevent child abuse, encourage the reporting of abuse and improve responses to allegations of child abuse.

-For more information about whether or not your organisation is required to comply with the standards, visit the Commission for Children and Young People’s website
+For more information about whether or not your organisation is required to comply with the standards, visit the Commission for Children and Young People’s website (External link)

 The role of the Commission for Children and Young People